*We are currently full for Fall 2021- but will keep your application on file should a position open*

 Campus Activities & Engagement Student Employment

-This position will complete assigned duties, tasks, and responsibilities concerned with the operation of Campus Activities & Engagement.
-Office Assistants support event programmers, promote CA&E events on social media, and engage with student organization members which all contribute to a vibrant campus life!
-They will also make the Campus Activities & Engagement Office a welcoming place for all students, staff, and Parkside community.
+Event Programmers will assist with development and coordination of all-campus events and programs sponsored by the office of Campus Activities & Engagement.
+Each programmer will be responsible for a specific set of all-campus events and programs, which will contribute to a vibrant campus life!
+Programmers will also make the Campus Activities & Engagement Office a welcoming place for all students, staff, and Parkside community.

 High Impact Practice (HIP) Statement: